rancher/pipeline/docs/README.md

 ## Dependencies

-- jenkins-master: Based on jenkins:2.60.2 wrapped in dind container.
+- Jenkins-master: Based on jenkins:2.60.2.
-- jenkins-boot: Store the setup information like initial admin user and plugins
+- Jenkins-boot: Store the setup information including initial admin user and plugins
   - Plugins list (see `/pluginManager/installed` after deploy jenkins-master)
   - Default user (User: admin, Password: admin)
+- Jenkins-slaves: workers to do CI jobs.
 - pipeline-server: The main service for connecting rancher and jenkins-master, and maintaining the major logic of CI/CD.

 ## Concept